anthlsMU/AKNL-AJE23/README.md

 5. Excel file Fig 2 – data for and final version of Figure 2

-6. Copy of Web Appendix for AJE article
+6. Copy of Supplementary Materials for AJE article

-7. Copy of Web Tables for AJE article